datamin-io/public-documentation/general-information/quick-start-guide.md

 That's pretty much it for the start!

-Now that you are familiar with the basic concepts of how to set up data streaming with Datamin, you can learn more about
+Now that you are familiar with the basic concepts of how to set up data streaming with Ylem, you can learn more about

 * [Integrations](broken-reference)
 * [Pipelines](broken-reference)